javid679/javid679/README.md

-Welcome to my GitHub profile!
+Hey there!
+I’m Javeed Mohammad, a coder who loves to tinker, build, and explore new tech territories.
+This GitHub is my map of all the cool stuff I’ve been working on—each project a landmark in my coding journey.
 I'm a passionate software engineer with a strong background in front-end development, backend development, full-stack, and Data Science .
 I recently completed my Master's in Computer Science from Purdue University and have had the opportunity to work at some of the leading tech companies, including Amazon and Accenture.
 ## 🚀 About Me<br>
 👨🏻‍🎓 Master’s in Computer Science @ Purdue University<br>
 👨‍💻 Ex-Software Engineer @ Accenture<br>